 The professionalization of the performing arts has been a national priority for the sector for the last few years.
-This degree responds to this priority and is intended to give students the opportunity to work hands-on in creative environments through joint collaboration with industry stakeholders to manage and produce performing arts projects for both artistic and commercial practices.

-According to their chosen focus (management; performance - acting, dance, music; technical - light, sound; design - costumes, set) learners will acquire a broad range of skills and techniques focusing mainly performing arts productions through research and practical assignments.
-They will explore different aspects of the discipline in relation to text-based, community-based and site-specific productions.
-In their final year, students will be given the opportunity to research and develop their own individual practice within the context of the cohort's final production
+This multi and interdisciplinary undergraduate programme responds to this priority and gives learners the opportunity to work hands-on in creative environments through joint collaboration with industry stakeholders to manage and produce performing arts projects for both artistic and commercial practices.
+According to their chosen units (management, acting, dance, music, light, sound, costumes, set/props) learners acquire a broad range of skills and techniques focusing on performing arts productions, through critical analysis, research and practical assignments.
+In their final year, learners are given the opportunity to research and develop their own individual practice.